-Archives and Special Collections has over 6,000 photographs and postcards.
+Photographic Collections – PC - Archives and Special Collections has over 15,000 photographs and postcards.
 Most are in the Photographic Collections (click on link above for list), but many are in scrapbooks, and are therefore located within the records of an organization or individual.

-In 1981 Carol Marlin and Professor Robert Waxler interviewed community leader Fisher Abramson.
-This interview became the inspiration for an oral history project that is now in its third decade.
-Through the efforts of a team of dedicated volunteers, the collection now preserves the oral memories of about 170 individuals in the community.
+SMU and now UMD faculty and students over the years have participated in a number of oral history projects pertaining to the peoples and history of southeastern, Massachusetts, and in particular, New Bedford and Fall River.
+In 1981 Carol Marlin and Professor Robert Waxler interviewed leaders in the Jewish community, beginning with Fisher Abramson.
+This collection, which numbers over 300 interviews is the New Bedford/Fall River Jewish Community oral history project.
+This oral history project is now in its fourth decade.
 Interviewees include Bertha Leen, Samuel Ades, Roberta Barnet, Edward Morse, Morris Sederholm, Phyllis Mayer and Janet Freedman.
 At least 72 of the interviews are of noted women leaders of the community.

 Other early oral history projects were the New Bedford Textile Strike of 1928, interviews by students of history professor Martin Butler (on the Fall River line and railroads), the Portuguese Oral History Project, the French-Canadian Oral History Project, Dartmouth Natural Resources Trust , Trials and Triumph: UMass Dartmouth Turns 40, New Bedford Fishermen Project,